datakaveri/analytics-notebooks/Air-Quality/Data Interpolation/README.md

 Air Quality Dataset from Indian city of Pune.
 Input data is preprocessed to remove outliers and fill all the missing values.

-## Inductive Graph Neural Network for Spatiotemporal Kriging
+## Inductive Graph Neural Network for Spatiotemporal Kriging (IGNNK)
+The Inductive Graph Neural Network Kriging (IGNNK) model is developed to recover data for unsampled sensors on a network/graph structure.
+IGNNK generate random subgraphs as samples and the corresponding adjacency matrix for each sample.
+By reconstructing all signals on each sample subgraph, IGNNK can effectively learn the spatial message passing mechanism.
+In addition, learned model can be successfully transferred to the same type of kriging tasks on an various dataset.

 ### Dependencies
 - Numpy